 Joyce Nichols was born in Philadelphia and has lived in West Chester since 1977.
 She earned a B.S. in Elementary Education and a Masters Degree in Reading from West Chester University.
 She previously taught in the Interboro School District in Delaware County for eight years as a 2nd grade and 3rd grade teacher.

 In 1992, Joyce joined the Goshen Friends staff as a Lunch Bunch assistant.
 She next served as a teacher's assistant for the Lower School staff followed by working as an assistant in two Preschool rooms.
 Tr.
 Joyce began teaching a four year old class in 1998, later adding a class for three year olds.
-She currently teaches four year olds and assists in the fives program.
+She currently teaches four year olds and also works in the Extended Care program.

 Tr.
-Joyce attends many Friends Council on Education and Chester County Intermediate Unit workshops.
-She has served on several committees at GFS including Spiritual Life, Playground, Admissions, and the General Committee.
+Joyce attends many Friends Council on Education and Chester County Intermediate Unit workshops including "Autism and Sensory Processing Disorder", "Dumb Things that Widen the Diversity Gap" at WCU, and "Importance of Language and Social Communication Skills" at the Luma Center.
+She has served on several committees at GFS including Spiritual Life, Playground, Admissions, International Week, and the General Committee.
+Joyce enjoys volunteering for the Kids Care after school service program.
 All three of Joyce's children, Jeff, Steven, and Jennifer, were Goshen Friends Preschoolers.

 Kim Prann is a graduate of North Carolina State University with a degree in Textiles and Design.
 Her work as a fabric designer entailed extensive travel--London, Paris, Milan, Florence, Brussels, and Dusseldorf.
 After fifteen years in the fashion industry, Kim settled in Pennsylvania.
 Her two children, Logan and Maren, attended Goshen Friends, and Kim joined the Extended Care staff in 2008.